yueqiw/gqn-world-model/README.md

 This work leverages the [Generative query network (GQN)](https://deepmind.com/blog/neural-scene-representation-and-rendering/), which is a novel approach for learning robust representation conditional rendering of 3D environments without human labeling.

 ### World Models
-Our model is also inspired by the ideas from [World Models](https://worldmodels.github.io), which is a promising direction in model-based reinforcement learning that aim to learn a dynamic model of the agent's game environment.
+Our model is also inspired by the ideas from [World Models](https://worldmodels.github.io), which is a promising direction in model-based reinforcement learning that aims to learn a dynamic model of the agent's game environment.

 <p align="center">
 <img height="360" src="assets/model_flow_unity.png">